julioarruda/WindowsServicesExtension/README.md

-This Extension allows you to make your Windows Services Deployment in your Servers.
+This Extension helps you to do a build and deployment in your environments